India–Pakistan war of 1971: Pre-war operations

 An illustration showing military units and troop movements during operations in the Eastern sector of the war.

 Before the official declaration of war between the two countries, Indian army had already been attacking the territory along the border with East Pakistan.
 This served the purpose of confusing Lt Gen Amir Niazi, the Martial Law Administrator of East Pakistan.
-These battles fought before the official declaration of war included the Battle of Dhalai, Garibpur and Hilli.
+These battles fought before the official declaration of war included the Battle of Dhalai, Garibpur, Boyra and Hilli.

 On 28 October, Lt Gen Sagat Singh, commander of the IV Corps ordered the advance of Indian forces into the region of Dhalai near Tripura.
 Three battalions from the Corps fought against the battalion sized deployment of the 12th Frontier Force of Pakistan.
 The six day battle resulted in an Indian victory and provided for a launch pad for IAF reconnaissance mission into East Pakistan.

-On 20 November, 14 Tanks and a Battalion from the Punjab Regiment under the command of Lt Col R. K. Singh launched another attack on the border with East Pakistan.
+On 20 November, 14 tanks and a battalion from the Punjab Regiment under the command of Lieutenant Colonel R. K. Singh launched another attack on the border with East Pakistan.
 The city of Garibpur was targeted.
-Defended by a larger force of three battalions under the 107 Infantry brigade commanded by Brig Mohammad Hayat, the two day battle resulted in heavy Pakistani casualties and an Indian victory.
-The following day, 4 Canadair Sabre of the PAF attempted to attack Indian positions in the region and were confronted by 4 IAF Folland Gnats.
-This aerial battle resulted in 2 PAF Sabre's being shot down, one damaged and 2 pilots captured.
+Defended by a larger force of three battalions under the 107 Infantry Brigade commanded by Brig Mohammad Hayat, the two day battle resulted in heavy Pakistani casualties and an Indian victory.
+The following day, four Canadair Sabre of the PAF attempted to attack Indian positions in the region and were confronted by four IAF Folland Gnats.
+This aerial battle resulted in two PAF Sabre's being shot down, one damaged and two pilots captured.

-On 22 November, 8 Grenadiers under the command of Lt Col Shamsher Singh advanced on the mountain position of Hilli.
+On 22 November, the 8th Guards Battalion under the command of Lieutenant Colonel Shamsher Singh advanced on the mountain position of Hilli.
 For this objective, the town of Morapara was attacked.
-In the fierce battle, heavy losses were incurred by the Indian side but by 24 November, a huge portion of Morapara was captured.
+In the fierce battle, heavy losses were incurred by the Indian side but by 24 November, Morapara was captured while Hilli remained under Pakistani control.